16 Things to Buy From a Pawn Shop

 4. Firearms

 Firearms are another hot item you can buy from a pawn shop.
-If you’re a hunter, you can find a wide variety of rifles and shotguns at area pawn shops.
-Also, if you want something for home protection, pawn shops often carry handguns as well.
+If you’re a hunter, you can find various rifles and shotguns at area pawn shops.
+Also, if you want something for home protection, pawn shops also often carry handguns.

 Note that when buying firearms from a pawn shop, you’ll likely have to agree with the shop’s terms and conditions.
 You’ll probably need to show ID and submit to a background check too.